OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ## Improved error support

-The improved error support included in the data types APIs allows access to the properties contained within errors returned by the Excel UI.
+The data types APIs expose existing Excel UI errors as objects.
+Now that these errors are accessible as objects, add-ins can define or retrieve properties such as `type`, `errorType`, and `errorSubType`.

 The following is a list of all the error objects with expanded support through data types.

 - [BlockedErrorCellValue](/javascript/api/excel/excel.blockederrorcellvalue)
 - [BusyErrorCellValue](/javascript/api/excel/excel.busyerrorcellvalue)